fluxcd/website/content/en/flux/guides/cron-job-image-auth.md

 Follow the official Azure documentation for [Creating an Image Pull Secret for ACR](https://docs.microsoft.com/en-us/azure/container-registry/container-registry-auth-kubernetes).

-Instead of creating the Secret directly into your Kubernetes cluster, encrypt it using [Mozilla SOPS](mozilla-sops.md) or [Sealed Secrets](sealed-secrets.md), then commit and push the encypted file to git.
+Instead of creating the Secret directly into your Kubernetes cluster, encrypt it using [Mozilla SOPS](mozilla-sops.md) or [Sealed Secrets](sealed-secrets.md), then commit and push the encrypted file to git.

 This Secret should be in the same Namespace as your flux `ImageRepository` object.
 Update the `ImageRepository.spec.secretRef` to point to it.